What do we know about carbon farming in European forests?

 Event start date

-ad for event
+ad for the event

 Reaching the EU’s commitment to climate neutrality by 2050 will require eliminating greenhouse gas emissions and removing carbon from the atmosphere.
 As forests provide a natural solution to remove carbon, the EU strongly relies on its forests to achieve its climate neutrality target through carbon sequestration in forests and soils, retaining carbon in wood products and avoiding emissions by using wood-based products instead of fossil products.